Execution of Joseph Wood: Execution

 Wood's lawyers filed an emergency appeal with the Supreme Court an hour into the procedure, requesting that the prolonged execution be halted.
 In the motion, they wrote: "He has been gasping and snorting for more than an hour[...] he is still alive."
 The appeal was denied by Justice Anthony Kennedy, with word coming half an hour after Wood's death.

 After the execution, victim Debra Dietz's sister told the Associated Press: "What I saw today with him being executed, it is nothing compared to what happened on August 7, 1989," Jeanne Brown said, referring to Wood's murder of her father and sister on that date.
 "What's excruciating is seeing your father lying there in a pool of blood, seeing your sister lying in a pool of blood."

-According to a medical examiner and an independent report, Mr. Wood was sedated the entire time, was unresponsive to stimuli, and felt no pain whatsoever.

 Aftermath

 Governor Jan Brewer ordered a review of the state's execution procedures, citing concern with the length of time it took Wood to die.
 Regarding the execution, Brewer said: "One thing is certain, however, inmate Wood died in a lawful manner and by eyewitness and medical accounts he did not suffer.
 This is in stark comparison to the gruesome, vicious suffering that he inflicted on his two victims – and the lifetime of suffering he has caused their family."

 Charles Ryan, director of Arizona's department of corrections, said in a statement: "Once the inmate was sedated, other than sonorous respiration, or snoring, he did not grimace or make any further movement.
 Throughout this execution, I conferred and collaborated with our IV team members and was assured unequivocally that the inmate was comatose and never in pain or distress."

 Stephanie Grisham, then a spokeswoman for the Arizona attorney general's office, who was also a witness, said: "There was no gasping of air.
 There was snoring.
 He just [lay] there.
 It was quite peaceful."

 Dale Baich, Wood's public defender, decried the execution as a violation of the Constitution's prohibition of "cruel and unusual punishment", and said it could have been prevented.

 On July 24, 2014, Arizona temporarily halted executions following the Wood case, pending a review of its procedures.

 Executions did not resume in Arizona for eight years until May 11, 2022, when Clarence Dixon was executed for raping and murdering a 21-year-old woman.